It takes a village to raise ... a book

-I'm thankful for them ... not just as ears to fill with my rejection lamentations, or to bolster courage when I feel like a fraud in this KidLit publishing game; or understand my excitement about a fiesty character who explodes from my head demanding attention; and rejoices when success arises, and I toss out the doubts, recognising that yes, I'm not a fraud, I can bloody-well write!
+Over the years, many true and generous friends shared that road.
+I’m thankful for them … not just because they understand rejection lamentations, or can bolster courage when you feel like a fraud in this KidLit publishing game; or understand my excitement about a feisty character who explodes from my head demanding attention; and rejoice when success arises – when I can toss out the doubts and say, YES!
+I’m not a fraud, I can bloody-well write!

-Recognition for this manuscript (aka McAlpine & Macbeth) came from the Australian Society of Authors Mentorship, and the SCBWI International Work-of-Outstanding-Progress grant I was awarded in 2013.
+Recognition for this manuscript (once known as McAlpine & Macbeth) came from the Australian Society of Authors Mentorship in 2009, and the SCBWI International Work-of-Outstanding-Progress grant I was awarded in 2013.
 They all helped to make sure I never gave up on this historical adventure.

-Then came the fateful 2014 SCBWI Australia/NZ Conference in Sydney, an a manuscript appraisal with Lisa Berryman, children's publisher at HarperCollins.
+Then came the fateful 2014 SCBWI Australia/NZ Conference in Sydney and my manuscript appraisal with Lisa Berryman, children’s publisher at HarperCollins.
 She loved my protagonist, Addie; she loved the story, and best of all, Lisa loved my style of writing.

-So, yes, it's been far from a lone wolf journey for me, and for my Addie and Macbeth.
+So, yes, it’s been far from a lone-wolf journey for me and for my protagonists, Addie and Macbeth.
 I am forever grateful for the feedback, the support, the friendship of all of the above.